prasannax1/starships/README.md

 ##### Structure

 The yacht looks like a full size shape at first glance.
-This is a deliberate choice, and for similar reasons as the Atlas-D class itself - it  was deciced that a starfleet first contact vessel should look like a starfleet vessel.
+This is a deliberate choice - it  was deciced that a starfleet first contact vessel should look like a starfleet vessel.

+The Orbit combines a class 0 habitat with a standard class 0 warp core and two class 0 type 2 engines.

 The interiors of the vessel are fairly conventional except that instead of science labs the saucer section has large luxury accomodations.
 In effect this is a glorified taxi ship although it does